 NC State University, in partnership with Marshall Institute, offers you a three-week diploma program that will develop your maintenance and reliability knowledge and sharpen your leadership skills for today's increasingly competitive global marketplace.
 This program will expose you to real-world examples and will provide you with practical knowledge and skills applicable in your plant or facility.
 Earning this diploma will represent solid evidence of your successful completion of the course requirements and will illustrate your dedication to becoming more knowledgeable in the field of maintenance and reliability management.

-Pre-course assignments will be required upon enrollment for each module.
-An open book test will be administered at the end of each module.
-After successful completion of the program you'll be awarded a diploma from Marshall Institute and the Office of Professional Development at North Carolina State University.
-In addition, at the end of the final week you will receive an opportunity to sit for the Society for Maintenance and Reliability Professionals' certification (CMRP).
+To successfully graduate, each student must complete homework assignments for their second and third modules.
+Homework is not required for your first module.
+Students must also pass all three module exams, which will be administered at the end of each module.
+After successful completion of the program, you will be awarded a diploma from Marshall Institute and the Office of Professional Development at North Carolina State University.
+In addition, at the end of the final week, you will receive an opportunity to sit for the Society for Maintenance and Reliability Professional's certification (CMRP).
 NC State and Marshall Institute's training are not affiliated with the Society for Maintenance and Reliability Professionals or the CMRP exam.

 Why You Should Attend